RTQL/RTQL/README.md

 ### Hi there 👋
-I'm beginner developer
+I'm beginner developer<br>
-I try to use the knowledge I have acquired in practice Very inspired and passionate about writing code
+I try to use the knowledge I have acquired in practice<br>
+Very inspired and passionate about writing code